The Confidence-Man: Historical background

 At the time The Confidence-Man was published, the Mississippi River was seen as part of the Western frontier and the fringe of civilization.
 Drinking and gambling were common on steamboats along the Mississippi, and the frontier was associated with lawlessness and corruption.
 The 1850s were a time when many United States citizens felt that westward expansion was inevitable, an idea called Manifest Destiny.
 Individualism and materialism were both popular virtues.
 Coinciding with the economic growth of the 1850s, economic speculation became one way that many built or lost fortunes.
 Selling of stock was not well-regulated; it was possible to sell unauthorized shares of stock, or to sell stock in fictitious companies.
 Making money became a virtue, and the method was often not scrutinized.

-Also in the 1850s, magazines portrayed P. T. Barnum's promotion of hoaxes to make money as a similar kind of swindling.
+Also in the 1850s, magazines portrayed P. T. Barnum's promotion of hoaxes to make money as a similar kind of flimflamming.
 Early in 1855, there was widespread news coverage of a man who tricked people out of their money in New York by pretending to need an emergency loan.
 The April account in the Albany Evening Journal, where the confidence man pretends to be an acquaintance of a jewelry store employee, and then draws attention to their shared membership in Freemasonry to gain sympathy for a monetary donation, is very similar to Ringman's con in chapter 4 of the novel.
 Newspaper accounts emphasized the "new" and "original" methods of the confidence man.
 The account in the New York Herald recounted how baldly the confidence man asked for his victim's confidence, for example, with the question "Are you really disposed to put any confidence in me?"
 The characters in Melville's novel similarly ask directly if their interlocutors have confidence in them.
 The land fraud found in the Black Rapids Coal Company and the herb doctor's miracle cures were both types of fraud common in the mid-19th-century.